What is HIFU and why all the craze?

-Excess facial fats such as jowls, double chin, and chubby cheeks can be reduced with a HIFU.
+Excess facial fats such as jowls, double chin, and chubby cheeks can be reduced with a proper type of HIFU.

 Why Mizu Aesthetic?

-We believe that facial rejuvenation needs to be individualised, from laser procedures to HIFU facelifts.
-A HIFU is no exception and detailed attention needs to be paid to different individuals.
+We believe that facial rejuvenation and anti-aging procedures need to be individualised.
+A HIFU is no exception, and we pay detailed attention to everyone’s unique needs.

-At Mizu, Dr. YZ Tan has had the honour of being invited by Ultraformer manufacturer, Classys, to Seoul, Korea for a one-to-one discussion and training with renowned Seoul aesthetic doctor Dr Cho Chang-Hwan of Dongan Centre Clinic.
-This has allowed Dr. Tan to move away from standard protocols and develop his own techniques for individualised HIFU procedures with his team.
+Dr. YZ Tan had the honour of being invited by Ultraformer manufacturer, Classys, to Seoul for a one-to-one discussion and training with renowned Korean aesthetic doctor Dr Cho Chang-Hwan of La Clinique De Dongan Center.
+This allowed Dr. Tan to move away from standard protocols and develop his own techniques for individualised HIFU procedures with his team.

-Our team of doctors were also invited to Seoul for the International Microaesthetic Surgery Anatomy Masterclass (IMSA) hands-on practicals, which helped them recognise the specific anatomy of the facial SMAS layer.
+We were also invited to Seoul for the International Microaesthetic Surgery Anatomy Masterclass (IMSA) hands-on practicals.
+This helped our doctors recognise the specific anatomy of the facial SMAS layer.
 This was crucial in helping us formulate our unique technique of facial tightening and lifting with the HIFU and other face lifting techniques.